ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter14.md

 Overjoyed, Wèi WúXiàn exclaimed, “I gave it to you?
 That’s pretty cool!
 It seems that I’m not staying in the GūsūLán sect as a freeloader, after all.”

-There was something else on Lán WàngJī’s wrist: a knotted hair, and Wèi WúXiàn could straightaway tell that there were two different hairs: Lán WàngJī’s and his.
+There was something else on Lán WàngJī’s wrist: a knotted hair.
+Wèi WúXiàn could straightaway tell that there were two different hairs: Lán WàngJī’s and his.

-He said, “Hair?” deliberately avoid saying knotted hair.
+He said, “Hair?” deliberately avoiding saying knotted hair.

 “Yes,” Lán WàngJī replied, “The hair is a mix of yours and mine.”
 Lán WàngJī also avoided saying knotted hair* because he didn’t want to shock Wèi WúXiàn.